 – Use proper form when performing physical movements: for example, keep your back straight when performing squats to help stabilize your knee joint and train your body to move in efficient and safe ways.

 – Provide comprehensive education on nutrition: eating a well-balanced, nutrient-dense diet can help to support your overall health and can also aid in injury prevention.
 Carrying too much weight can put you at increased risk for joint injuries.

-Whether you are a professional athlete or just starting out in your athletic endeavors, taking steps to improve your strength and flexibility can help to keep you on the field and out of the operating room.
+Whether you are a professional athlete or just starting in your athletic endeavors, taking steps to improve your strength and flexibility can help keep you on the field and out of the operating room.